telecomcraft/homelabs/docs/labs/networks/general/exploring-bridges-subnets-and-broadcast-domains-in-proxmox.md

 transmission issues, so it was a successful job.

 One last point about ARP before we move on.
-Once `host1` and `host2` know each other, is ARP no longer necessary, since they can simply addresses each other directly during communication?
+Once `host1` and `host2` know each other, is ARP no longer necessary, since they can simply address each other directly during communication?
 As with anything in our labs, let's test it out.

 Just like before, put `host1` into a packet capture mode: